spring-attic/spring-integration-kafka/README.md

 Please note that this is different from the max-messages-per-poll configured on the inbound adapter element.
 There it means the number of times the receive method called on the adapter.
 The max-messages on consumer configuration is different.
-Kafka is used mainly for big data purposes and usually that means the influx of large amount of data constantly.
+When you use Kafka for ingesting messages, it usually means an influx of large amount of data constantly.
 Because of this, each time a receive is invoked on the adapter, you would basically get a collection of messages.
 The maximum number of messages to retrieve for a topic in each execution of the receive is what configured through the max-messages attribute on the consumer-configuration.
-Basically, if the use case is to receive a constant stream of large number of data, simply specifying a receive-timeout alone would not be enough.
+Basically, if the use case is to receive a constant stream of large number of data, simply specifying a consumer-timeout alone would not be enough.
 You would also need to specify the max number of messages to receive.

 The type of the payload of the Message returned by the adapter is the following: